 Lead The Team

-Now you’ve put together your team, and you all know what you have to achieve together, it’s the job of the project manager to ensure that all the team works together to achieve that.
+Now you’ve designed your project, put together your team, completed a budget, and gotten your stakeholders on board.
+You all know what you need to achieve together, and it’s the job of the project manager to ensure that all of the team works together to achieve that.

 Leading the team also involves setting up and managing collaboration on the team.
 This could be through online project management tools or face-to-face team meetings, or something in between.
 Collaboration and building a sense of ‘team’ will help your project resources cope when there is conflict or difficult times on the project, such as a deadline that is suddenly brought forward.

-Let’s get one thing straight: while the project sponsor is there for the gigantic decisions, you are the project manager and responsible for the majority of the decisions made on the project.
-Even the big ones.
-Even when you aren’t making the decision, you’ll be putting forward a recommendation for what decision you think the sponsor should take, because you have all the details and have spent ages considering it, and they might not have the ability to do that.
+While you need the project sponsor to make the biggest decisions, you as the project manager have responsibility for the majority of the decisions made on the project.
+Even when you aren’t making a decision directly, you’ll be putting forward a recommendation for a decision you think the sponsor should make, because you have been immersed in the project and understand all of the details behind the decision, while they might not have that same level of understanding.